Fellow-Consulting-AG/Public-Doc2scanner/README.md

 3. To do a Basic scan open this URL and replace the host with your own. https://local.polydocs.io:12500/scan?host=YOUR_HOST&source=platen&color=RGB24

-This Scans 1 page of the document in color mode.
-Here is a Table with all possible Settings you can add
+## Scan Settings

+The Scan Settings are defined in the URL.
+You can change them to your liking.
+Here is a list of all possible settings.

 | Feature | Options | Description |
 | ----------- | ---------------- | -----------|